PerfectFit-project/virtual_coach_useful_activities/README.md

 		 <img src = "Readme_images/error_build.PNG" width = "500" title="docker-compose up --build error.">

 		 - Run `sudo docker-compose up –-build`.

+	- When running the project locally on Windows, I got an error for the SQLTrackerStore.
+Just removing the information on `volumes:` in docker-compose.yml helped.
+This removes the persistence though.

 ## Frontend Styling